gabrielbusta/expert-telegram/scratch.rst

     $ docker-compose up

-Note: On ARM chips, run the following command to create and run the necessary containers:
+**Note:** On ARM chips (M1), run the following command to create and run the necessary containers:
 ::

-    $ docker-compose up
+    $ docker-compose -f docker-compose.yml -f docker-compose.arm.yml up

 Once it completes, you should be able to access